PlatONnetwork/platon.py/docs/examples.rst

     if __name__ == "__main__":
         # Simple demo that scans all the token transfers of RCC token (11k).
         # The demo supports persistant state by using a JSON file.
-        # You will need an Ethereum node for this.
+        # You will need an Platon node for this.
         # Running this script will consume around 20k JSON-RPC calls.
-        # With locally running Geth, the script takes 10 minutes.
+        # With locally running Gplaton, the script takes 10 minutes.
         # The resulting JSON state file is 2.9 MB.
         import sys
         import json
-        from web3.providers.rpc import HTTPProvider
+        from platon.providers.rpc import HTTPProvider

         # We use tqdm library to render a nice progress bar in the console
         # https://pypi.org/project/tqdm/